 I loved the way each chapter is an insight into one of the three main characters minds.

 I had so much empathy for all the characters, but its Jon that I felt the most for.
-He saw his daughter lying dead on the night she died and has carried the haunting image around with him ever since, but being the man of the house he is trying to be strong.
+He saw his daughter lying dead the night she died and has carried that haunting image around with him ever since.

 To say I absolutely loved this book is an understatement, I have never before read a book like Sworn Secret, and with it being Amanda Jennings debut novel, I am excited to see what Amanda will write next.